What Are These Snack Bars?

 Also making up these chocolate cherry almond snack bars are roughly chopped almonds for crunch—they make up a bulk of the bars.
 Dried cherries and vanilla extract add flavor, while chocolate chips are necessary for snack time cravings… right?
 Tip: use mini chocolate chips so there are more in each bar.

 For a little sweetness and binding, use honey.
 Like I’ve mentioned in my previous snack bar recipes, I do not recommend thinner liquid sweeteners like maple syrup or agave.
 Rather, you want a thick liquid sweetener.
 Brown rice syrup works too.
-You don’t need much, only 1/3 cup for the entire batch of bars.

 Chewy, crunchy, satisfying chocolate cherry almond bars made with real, wholesome ingredients.
-Grain-free healthy goodness!

-- 1/3 cup (114g) honey or brown rice syrup1
+- 1/3 cup (113g) honey or brown rice syrup*

-- 1/4 teaspoon vanilla extract
+- 1/4 teaspoon pure vanilla extract

-- 1/3 cup (40g) almond meal2
+- 1/3 cup (40g) almond meal*

 - 1/8 teaspoon salt